eilvelia/tdl/README.md

 spaces, which is not supported by gyp: https://github.com/nodejs/node-gyp/issues/65#issuecomment-368820565.

-### Messages from certain chats are not received or are delayed
+### Messages from some chats are not received or are delayed

 This is likely caused by missing `openChat` calls.
 Call the `openChat` method with the chat from which you want to receive messages (can be called multiple